Back to guidesFuneral costs and pricing

 Cemetery fees in Victoria

 Melbourne has some of the most expensive cemetery fees in Australia.
-Burial plot prices in metropolitan Melbourne average around $13,028.
+The metro burial plot average sits around $13,028; premium metro sections cost more.

 Selected cemetery fees: